dice-group/IndQNER/README.md

 # IndQNER
 IndQNER is a Named Entity Recognition (NER) benchmark dataset that was created by manually annotating 8 chapters in the Indonesian translation of the Quran.
 The annotation was performed using a web-based text annotation tool, [Tagtog](https://www.tagtog.com/), and the BIO (Beginning-Inside-Outside) tagging format.
 The dataset contains:
 * 3117 sentences
 * 62027 tokens
 * 2475 named entities
 * 18 named entity categories

 ## Named Entity Classes
 The named entity classes were initially defined by analyzing the existing Quran concepts ontology.
 The initial classes were updated based on the information acquired during the annotation process.
-Finally, there are 20 classes as follows:
+Finally, there are 20 classes, as follows:
 1. Allah
 2. Allah's Throne
 3. Artifact